 Remember the slogan "3 Days 3 Ways – Are You Ready? " Have a Plan, Build a Kit, and Get Involved.
 The following information will start you on the road to having a plan and the checklist will aid you in beginning to build a kit.
 To get involved log on to King County Emergency Management Division or KING, KIRO or KOMO websites for more information.

-The Kent Fire Department conducts "Community Emergency Response Team (CERT) " training in the spring and fall.
+Puget Sound Fire conducts "Community Emergency Response Team (CERT) " training in the spring and fall.
 This training will only take a few hours a week for several weeks but you will become better qualified to take care of your family, place of work and community through your involvement in this very rewarding training experience.

 Your home, car or RV could be in the path of hazards on your property.
 Before the windstorm hits you may consider removing some of the potential hazards.